 Carbon monoxide alarms shall be listed in accordance with UL 2034.Combination carbon monoxide alarms and smoke alarms shall be listed in accordance with UL2034 and UL217.

 For new construction, carbon monoxide alarms shall be provided in dwelling units where either or both of the following conditions exist.

 Where alterations, repairs or additions requiring a permit occur, the individual dwelling unit shall be equipped with carbon monoxide alarms located as required for new dwellings.

 1. Work involving the exterior surfaces of dwellings, such as the replacement of roofing or siding, or addition or replacement of windows or doors, or the addition of a porch or deck.

 2. Installation, alteration or repairs of plumbing or mechanical systems.

-For new construction, an approved carbon monoxide alarm shall be installed outside of each separate sleeping area in the immediate vicinity of the bedrooms in dwelling units within which fuel-fired appliances are installed - and in dwelling units that have attached garages.
+Carbon monoxide alarms in dwelling units shall be installed outside of each separate sleeping area in the immediate vicinity of the bedrooms.

-State law, HB09-1091, requires owners of dwelling units with either attached garages or fuel-fired appliances to install carbon monoxide alarms when the home undergoes "interior alterations, repairs, fuel-fired appliance replacement, or additions, any of which require a building permit."
+Note: State law, HB09-1091, View exit disclaimer policy page for links to third-party websites. requires owners of dwelling units with either attached garages or fuel-fired appliances to install carbon monoxide alarms when the home undergoes "interior alterations, repairs, fuel-fired appliance replacement, or additions, any of which require a building permit."